 What are Program Developers?

-Program developers are employees of DCSNS whose job it is to help build capacity in organizations around the state.
-Six program developers on staff also serve as area representatives.
+Program Management Consultants are employees of DCSNS whose job it is to help build capacity in organizations around the state.
+Six Program Management Consultants, on staff also serve as area representatives.

 Who makes the decision on the value of the volunteer’s time?